 This allows the powder to be completely water-soluble, unlike freshly ground beans.

-For more info on different coffee beans and bean flavors, check out my complete guide to Arabica and Robusta beans where I explain the differences between them.
+For more info on different coffee beans and bean flavors, check out my complete guide to Arabica and Robusta beans, where I explain their differences.

 Is Espresso Powder The Same As Instant Coffee?